Everything I know about managing remote employees, I learned the hard way.

 The Solution: Extend Faith, Expect Honesty

-I don’t think of myself as a suspicious person or a micromanager, but I used to get a little nervous about trusting my remote staff to stay on task when they were at home, where they could be doing anything or nothing at all.
+I don’t think of myself as a suspicious person or a micromanager.
+Even so, I used to find it hard to trust my remote staff to stay on task when they were at home.
+It was easy to imagine them doing anything or nothing at all.

 But as Uptick’s Head of Growth Michael Probert pointed out on a recent episode of our podcast, if you can’t trust people to get work done when they’re at home, you probably can’t trust that they’re not watching Netflix at the office when your back is turned.